by Carrie Profenno: Author, Coonie Mama & lifelong Mainer

 A legitimate breeder will usually have a fleshed out website.
 They'll have an About Us page that tells you how they got into breeding.

-Side Note: A fake "About Us" page will be vague.
+Side Note: In contrast, A fake "About Us" page will be vague.
 It will not be about the actual "breeder" (because they are not breeders).
 Instead, it will use many words and have no substance or information.

 They'll show photos of, and names of, their breeding cats - Kings and Queens.
 You can see the lineage of cats, and photos of the parents.
 You'll see their name and location.